Adam Zampa

 Adam Zampa (born 31 March 1992) is an Australian international cricketer who represents Australian cricket team in limited-overs cricket.
+Zampa was a member of the Australian teams that won the 2023 Cricket World Cup and the 2021 T20 World Cup.
+He is also the highest wicket-taker for Australia in Twenty20 International.

 Youth career

 As a child, Zampa bowled medium pace, but Cricket Australia had placed restrictions on how many overs pace bowlers were allowed to bowl in under-14 matches, so he decided to change his bowling style to leg spin, inspired by Australian Test cricketer Shane Warne.
-Zampa made his way into Australia's under-19 team in 2009 and has earned a rookie contract with the Blues in 2010 after playing a role by representing Australia in their successful 2010 Under-19 Cricket World Cup campaign.
+Zampa made his way into Australia's under-19 team in 2009 and earned a rookie contract with the Blues in 2010 after playing a role by representing Australia in their successful 2010 Under-19 Cricket World Cup campaign.
 Zampa played in two youth Test matches and eight youth ODIs, taking 11 wickets across the two formats.

 Domestic career (2010–2016)

 In New South Wales (2010–2013)

-As a result of Zampa's youth career for Australia, he was given a rookie contract with New South Wales in 2010, but he didn't get any opportunities to prove himself at state-level because New South Wales also had a number of other successful spin bowlers, such as Nathan Hauritz, Steve O'Keefe and Steve Smith.
+As a result of Zampa's youth career for Australia, he was given a rookie contract with New South Wales in 2010, but he did not get any opportunities to prove himself at state-level because New South Wales also had a number of other successful spin bowlers, such as Nathan Hauritz, Steve O'Keefe and Steve Smith.
 He did get another opportunity to represent Australia before his first-class debut, playing in the 2011 Hong Kong Cricket Sixes.

 Zampa made his first-class debut for New South Wales in the 2012–13 Sheffield Shield season against Queensland.
 He took five wickets in a three-wicket win.
 Despite not having a contract with a Big Bash League team until a week before BBL|02 began, he played for the Sydney Thunder and was highly rated by Trevor Hohns.
 He finished the season having played three first-class matches, taking ten wickets at an average of 23 runs per wicket.